Many of the concepts defined in this section are derived from the specifications discussed in Liberty Alliance Project Specifications.

 See Identity Federation.

-An affiliation is a group of providers formed without regard to a particular authentication domain.
+An affiliation is a group of providers formed without regard to their configured authentication domains.
 An affiliation is formed and maintained by an affiliation owner.
 Members of an affiliation may invoke services either as a member of the affiliation (by virtue of their Affiliation ID) or individually (by virtue of their Provider ID).
 An affiliation document describes a group of providers.
-See Chapter 3, Federation for more information.
+See Entities for more information.

-An attribute provider is a web service that hosts attribute data, for example, an instance of the Liberty Personal Profile Service data service.
-For more information, see Chapter 6, Data Services.
+An attribute provider is a web service that hosts attribute data.
+The Access Manager Liberty Personal Profile Service data service is an example of an attribute provider.
+For more information, see Chapter 7, Data Services.

 Authentication context refers to information added to a SAML Authentication Assertion regarding details of the technology used for the actual authentication action.
-This information might include the method of authentication (HTTP Basic or Safeword), the process followed in the issuance of the identity (for example, web self-registration), and any other characteristics that may be relevant to the SAML assertion consumer.
-The following XML example describes a user having authenticated with a password over an SSL-protected session:
+This information might include the method of authentication (for example, HTTP Basic or Safeword), the process followed in the issuance of the identity (for example, web self-registration), and any other characteristics that may be relevant to the service provider consuming the assertion.
+The following code sample describes a user having authenticated with a password over an SSL-protected session.

 <?xml version="1.0" encoding="UTF-8" ?> <AuthenticationContextStatement> <AuthenticationMethod> <PrincipalAuthenticationMethod> <Password> <Length min="3"/> </Password> </PrincipalAuthenticationMethod> <AuthenticatorTransportProtocol> <SSL/> </AuthenticatorTransportProtocol> </AuthenticationMethod> <AuthenticationContextStatement>

 More information is in Authentication and Authentication Context.